mypalmike/mpm62-kb/README.md

 ## Status

-Currently in early stages, with schematics in progress.
+Currently in early stages.

+* 2020-09-04 - Probably not final, but first potentially viable schematic.